 Dermatologists’ guide to the best skin care routine in your 20s

-If you establish a consistent skin care routine in your 20s, you will be more equipped to stick with it through the decades (FYI: here’s what you should be doing in your 30s and 40s).
-That will ultimately lead to healthier, glowing skin through your life.
+If you establish a consistent skincare routine in your 20s, you will be more equipped to stick with it through the decades (FYI: here's what you should be doing in your 30s and 40s).
+That will ultimately lead to healthier, glowing skin throughout your life.

-Here are the skin care practices that dermatologists recommend adding to your skin care routine in your 20s.
+Here are the skincare practices that dermatologists recommend making a part of your skincare routine in your 20s.

 1. Wash your face twice a day